We're following all the rules… so why does it still feel off?

 • "It's just the growth spurt."

-Before true injury shows up, most pitchers display the same predictable early signs:
+Before something bigger shows up, most pitchers display the same predictable early signs:

 • Velocity suddenly drops 2–5 mph